 Italicised terms in this Section 11.4.2 shall have the meaning specified in ZSE.

-ESME and GSME shall use the ZCL Image Block Request and Image Block Response commands to retrieve available OTA images.
+ESME, GSME and HCALCS shall use the ZCL Image Block Request and Image Block Response commands to retrieve available OTA images.

-ESME and GSME shall not use the ZCL Query Specific File Request and Query Specific File Response commands.
+ESME, GSME and HCALCS shall not use the ZCL Query Specific File Request and Query Specific File Response commands.

 The OTA Upgrade Image shall be populated according to Section 11.2.3.